aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

 1. Select a source network where you have funds.
 1. Choose to deploy a new ERC-20 token.

-After completing these steps, you now have an ERC-20 token available on multiple chains.

-You can interact with your token on any chain identically, as they are all ERC-20 tokens, using any method that you're already used to.
+After completing these steps, you have an ERC-20 token available on multiple chains.
+As this token is based on the ERC-20 standard, you can interact with it using any method that you're already used to.

+In addition to basic actions such as sending and transferring, each token

-In addition to standard actions such as sending and transferring, each token is a [Standardized Interchain Token](https://github.com/axelarnetwork/interchain-token-service/blob/main/contracts/interfaces/IStandardizedToken.sol) and supports an interchainTransfer method allowing you to transfer it between blockchains.
+In addition to standard actions such as sending and transferring, each token supports the [Standardized Interchain Token](https://github.com/axelarnetwork/interchain-token-service/blob/main/contracts/interfaces/IStandardizedToken.sol) and includes an interchainTransfer method allowing you to transfer it between blockchains.

-The following code displays the function signature of the interchainTransfer method.

 ```
 function interchainTransfer(